chonpisitkong01/platform-engineering-kubecon-na-2025/docs/end-to-end/lab-guide.md

 ![Crossplane Resources Graph View](../images/dev-flow/10-my-app-crossplane-resources-graph-view.png)

-This helps you understand how your high-level claim translates into actual Kubernetes resources (Deployments, Services, etc.).
+This helps you understand how your high-level composite resource translates into actual Kubernetes resources (Deployments, Services, etc.).

 ### Step 4: Creating a New Application